Belarus presidential election: Who’s taking on Lukashenko, does it matter?

 What happened in 2020?

-Following the August election, the CEC announced that Lukashenko had been re-elected and had won 80.1 percent of the vote, securing his victory over opposition candidate Tsikhanouskaya.
+Following the August election, the CEC announced that Lukashenko had been re-elected and had won 80.1 percent of the vote, securing his victory over Tsikhanouskaya.

 However, allegations of voter fraud spread like wildfire after some argued that counts by polling stations did not add up to the official count by the CEC, leading to opposition groups and Western governments accusing Lukashenko of stealing the election.